 Kerala Lottery Result Today: Akshaya AK-375 Today Lottery Result,find out lucky number

-Thiruvananthapuram, Dec 26: The Kerala Lottery today Akshaya AK-375 Today Lottery Results will be declared today.
-The results once declared will be available on the official website.
+Thiruvananthapuram, Dec 26: The Kerala Lottery today Akshaya AK-375 Today Lottery Results has been declared today.
+The results are available on the official website.

-The Akshaya AK-375 Today Lottery live results will begin at 3 pm.
-The full results will be available from 4 pm onwards.
-You can check this space for the results.
+The Akshaya AK-375 Today Lottery live results began at 3 pm.
+The full results were made available from 4 pm onwards.

-Today's draw will be conducted at the Gorky Bhavan Auditorium using a lottery machine.
+Today's draw was conducted at the Gorky Bhavan Auditorium using a lottery machine.
+To find out if you are a lucky winner, you can check below.

-The lucky winners will be announced after that.
 The ticket is priced at Rs 30.

 The first prize is Rs 60 lakh, while the second prize is Rs 5 lakh.
 The third prize is Rs 1 lakh while there is a consolation prize of Rs 8,000.